NavyaG-lab/Tech-writer/on-call/data-infra/on_call_runbook.md

 We do have one known event that can cause these issues, and that we can try to solve on our side: a combination of a Spark listener event queue being too big (we control their size) for a given job, and an issue with a Dataset - user behaviour, this can cause the node to OOM and we can try to fix it by reducing the size of the queue.
 We do this by changing a variable called `spark_listener_bus_capacity` inside `dagao.py`.
 You can set a smaller value in the order of tens of thousands.
 The default set by Spark is 10k.
 You must hot deploy `dagao` if you want these changes to take effect right away.

 #### Escalation

-If the problem is found to originate from user behaviour, we should leave a message in #dataset-crash, informing our users that a specific dataset(s) is having OOM issues.
+If the problem is found to originate from user behaviour, we should leave a message in #data-tribe, informing our users that a specific dataset(s) is having OOM issues.
 We should inform them that the dataset succeeded on a different node, but that we are concerned about its long term stability.
 Please follow our [communication templates](https://docs.google.com/document/d/1L5MwBH2OZ0uvr5sTHG-LrLQTFRtx44Az8HyeN46rnc8/edit).
 They should investigate.

 #### Relevant links

-* https://spark.apache.org/docs/latest/configuration.html, `spark.scheduler.listenerbus.eventqueue.capacity` field.
+* <https://spark.apache.org/docs/latest/configuration.html>, `spark.scheduler.listenerbus.eventqueue.capacity` field.

 ### No space left on device